 Burial plot numbers are given in good faith, based on available information.
 The parish CANNOT guarantee that the information is correct.

 If there is a Columbarium Zone reference given in the details, select Columbarium to find the approximate location of the relevant memorial.

 The original registers up to 2004 are deposited at Chester Records Office, and are NOT held by the parish.
 The transcriptions on this website are the most complete set available online.
 There is a gap in the records between 27 August 2004 and 3 April 2007; the register for this period is missing.
 The records are kept up to date (but very recent details may not yet be included).

 There were no burials at St John's before 1835, and only 17 took place before 1837.
 Many local people would have been buried at St Peter's Prestbury before this date.
 Other possible burial locations in the local area include St Christopher Pott Shrigley and Holy Trinity Rainow.

 The burial registers will normally provide a person's name, abode, date of burial and age at death.
 The abode may not be very specific (eg Bollington).
-Other detail may be provided such as location of death (eg Macclesfield Infirmary), but will not normally give any details about next of kin.
+The date of death is NOT usually given.
+Location of death may be specified, but not normally any details about next of kin.
 In most cases the burial register does NOT provide a precise indication of whereabouts in the churchyard the deceased was buried.

 There are evidently some mistakes in the original registers (including some missing details and one page of entries repeated with slightly different details) and there are examples of differences between the burial registers and details from other sources.
 Where register details are suspect, notes have been added to the transcription.
 There may, of course, be other mistakes that have not been noticed.